 According to Frank Deford of the Smithsonian magazine, there is historical evidence that small, local Olympic-style games were played around the world for many years.
 Some even used the name Olympics.
 For example, in Cotswald, England, a Roman Catholic staged an elaborate Olympick games to counter the “dour Protestantism of the time.”

-Then in 1865 Pierre de Coubertin, founder of the modern games, traveled to Much Wenlock, England where William Penny Brookes had been holding local Games for years.
-Together both men aimed to bring back the romance and glory of the Ancient event.
+Then in 1865 Pierre de Coubertin, founder of the modern games, traveled to Much Wenlock, England where William Penny Brookes had been holding local games for years.
+Together both men aimed to bring back the romance and glory of the ancient event.
 After much negotiation, Athens became the first host city for the modern Olympiad in 1896.
-The games were held in the fully restored ancient panathenaic stadium and the marathon was added to honor Ancient Greece.
+The games were held in the fully restored ancient panathenaic stadium and the marathon was added to honor ancient Greece.

-Although the Games’ original religious focus had not been resurrected alongside the showcase of athleticism, the modern games were not without religious influence.
+Although the games’ original religious focus had not been resurrected alongside the showcase of athleticism, the modern games were not without religious influence.
 According to USA Today, De Courbin himself said, “The first essential characteristic of the Olympics, both ancient as well as modern, is to be a religion above and outside the churches.”
-Additionally, several Olympic mottos were coined by clergy such as “citius, altius, fortius” (faster, higher, stronger.)
+Additionally, several Olympic mottoes were coined by clergy such as “citius, altius, fortius” (faster, higher, stronger.)

 Despite this joyful return, the political reality of faith-based conflict would eventually find its way into the Olympic spotlight.
 For example, at the 1936 Berlin games, Hitler outlawed German Jewish athletes from participating.
 The games were canceled in both 1940 and 1944 due to the Second World War.
-In 1972 11 Israeli athletes and coaches were held hostage by Palestinians at the Munich Games.
-This standoff ended in the death of all 11 Israelis and 5 of the Palestinians.
+In 1972, 11 Israeli athletes and coaches were held hostage by Palestinians at the Munich Games.
+This standoff ended in the death of all 11 Israelis and five of the Palestinians.
 Then in Atlanta in 1996, an Army of God fundamentalist detonated a bomb in a crowded Centennial Olympic Park.